ExDiggers/ExDiggers/README.md

 ### Hello!
-✨I am ExDiggers, a developer with over a half of a year of Java experience, and a little bit of C++ and C# ✨
+✨I am ExDiggers, another bad 13 y/o developer.
+I am an anticheat fanatic, and know Java (I have been on and off learning C++). ✨

-My Discord is ExDiggers#7963
+If you want to talk, email me at exdiggersdev@gmail.com.